-All of this follows over four years of community engagement on the Masterplan with more than 110 public consultation and local outreach events, with a total recorded attendance of over 10,000 people.
-We would like to thank everybody who has contributed valuable time and ideas to the discussions so far.
+Between Spring 2014 and Spring 2018, Soundings carried out four years of community consultation to inform the proposals for the Canada Water Masterplan.
+We held over 120 public consultation and local outreach events, with a total attendance of over 11,000, people.
+We would like to thank everybody who has contributed their valuable time and ideas to the discussions so far.

-The statutory consultation period is the opportunity to view all the planning documents, which will be available on Southwark Council’s online planning register.
-All representations on the planning application should then be directed to Southwark Council’s Planning Division via the online planning register for their consideration in their determination of the planning application.
+Southwark Council has started 21-days statutory consultation period which is the opportunity to view all planning documents and make comments.
+Southwark Council’s statutory consultation period will last from 14 March to 3 April 2019.
+All formal comments on the resubmitted planning application should be directed to Southwark Council’s planning division via the online planning register.

 Anybody can comment on a planning application and Southwark Council has a duty to consider all comments relating to material planning issues.
 Please ensure that all comments reference the case number 18/AP/1604.

 By Email: Via the form on Southwark Council’s website here.